adslbarxatov/SudokuSolver/docs/index.md

 Exit from the active game state occurs if:
 - reset all values in all cells
 - switch the interface to the table-solving mode or exit the app in this mode
-- make the complete sudoku solution (with the result displayed) from the menu (green checkmark)
+- make the complete sudoku solution (with the result displayed) from the menu (green checkmark or `F5` key)
 - finish solving the table manually

-In the active game state, the main function is to check for a solution (blue checkmark).
+In the active game state, the main function is to check for a solution (blue checkmark or `F3` key).
 When you click this button, the current state of the table is checked for the possibility of a successful solution.
 If there is no solution, the user is notified of an error.
 Otherwise, it is not displayed in the interface, but the user can see a message about